 Dear TalkTools,

-My son, David, is 4 years old and has Down Syndrome.
-He has in the last year started chewing on his tongue.
-I have tried giving him the P & Qto chew on and also the Gator Jiggler.
+My son, David, is 4 years old and has Down syndrome.
+He has, in the last year, started chewing on his tongue.
+I have tried giving him the P & Q to chew on and also the Gator Jiggler.
 The Gator works for a time and the P’s and Q’s do not seem to help at all.
 I looked on your website for potential ideas to no avail and was wondering if you have additional thoughts/ideas.
-We are a very oral family — I chew on my pens (usually when I’m thinking), my two oldest daughters were thumb suckers until older, my 2nd daughter bites her nails, my 3rd daughter chews on her shoelaces…thanks for any ideas that you may have!!
+We are a very oral family — I chew on my pens (usually when I’m thinking), my two oldest daughters were thumb suckers until older, my 2nd daughter bites her nails, my 3rd daughter chews on her shoelaces… thanks for any ideas that you may have!!

 Robyn